 When met with the opposition that Mei would never be able to use it until she was stronger years later, they decided it with a simple bet.
 As long as Mei could gain control of the sword within half a year's time it would belong to her.

-At the beginning she wasn't too thrilled about spending an entire six months cooped up in quarantine because she could hurt someone.
+At the beginning, she wasn't too thrilled about spending an entire six months cooped up in quarantine because she could hurt someone.
 When she infused her Qi into the sword she realized what it meant to control a true treasure.
 Her Qi inside the sword immediately scattered into numerous pieces and out of her control.
-To Su Zhi's relief this ignited her fighting spirit and with immense concentration she willingly went into secluded training.
+To Su Zhi's relief, this ignited her fighting spirit and with immense concentration, she willingly went into secluded training.
 After she finally prevented the Qi from scattering inside the sword with all of her focus, she encountered the next problem and realized why she was put into quarantine in the first place.

-The room she was in was split into two different areas, seperated by a wall of Qi-enforced glass where behind the sword lay.
+The room she was in was split into two different areas, separated by a wall of Qi-enforced glass where behind the sword lay.
 Her Qi passed through the glass as if it wasn't there and when she tried to make sword fly it went completely out of her control and slashed its surrounding apart.
-If it wasn't for the fortified surroundings, this would have created an utter chaos.
+If it wasn't for the fortified surroundings, this would have created utter chaos.

 After the six months were over, Mei was deemed to have won the bet but even after further training she still felt uncomfortable with this newly acquired toy.
 Nowadays she could use it to make only the simplest of movements and it allowed her to fly on the sword for a short period of time despite her cultivation base being stagnant at the beginning of the 9th stage.